01-edu/public/subjects/traits/README.md

 There are two types of food for now:

 - `Fruit`: increases the strength by 4 units for each kilogram of fruit consumed.
-- `Meat`: has a weight in kilograms, and it's pure fat content as a percentage.
+- `Meat`: has a weight in kilograms, and it's pure fat content as a decimal fraction.
 The remaining weight of meat which is not pure fat is considered to be protein.
 Each kilogram of protein increases the strength by 4 units.
 Each kilogram of fat increases the strength by 9 units.

 Define the `Food` trait for `Fruit` and `Meat`.
 The required method `gives` returns the amount of strength that the food provides.